abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 ### 2-way-binding

 - it's the ability to being able to listen to events and update a property simultaneously
+- It's usually used with form elements like `input`, `select`, and `textarea`
+- It's a combination of property binding and event binding, and it's done using the `ngModel` directive

   ```html
   <input [(ngModel)]="name" />